aragon/hack/docs/getting-started.md

 ### The aragonCLI

-Finally, to create and develop Aragon apps, we need to install the aragonCLI (Command Line Interface).
+The final missing piece is what's known as the aragonCLI (or Command Line Interface).
+This is what we'll use to create and develop Aragon apps.

 To install it from the command line run: